boscoh/sassin/readme.md

 # sassin

-`sassin` compiles the indented-SASS-syntax format, a beautiful space-indented format used to express CSS stylesheets.
+`sassin` compiles the indented-SASS-syntax format, a beautiful space-indented format, into CSS stylesheets.
 This format is similar to the Javascript-based [Stylus](http://learnboost.github.io/stylus/) format, but `sassin` works entirely in the Python ecosystem.

-_This is a fork of [RapydCSS](https://bitbucket.org/pyjeon/rapydcss)._

 ## Installation